Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 = Digital Notebook Compilation Workflow
 One major disadvantage of writing our notebook using Typst #glossary_footnote[Typst] instead of doing it physically is that the members on our team who do not have easy access to a computer cannot access the digital notebook on demand.

 To solve this, we created a GitHub workflow that compiles the notebook when changes are made to it and uploads it to both GitHub and Discord.
-The notebook getting uplaoded to GitHub and Discord gives us a few benefits:
+The notebook getting uploaded to GitHub and Discord gives us a few benefits:
 - Discord is a cross-platform application, so the digital notebook can be accessed by anyone on our team, at any time, on any device, including phones, tablets, and laptops.
   - Team members can reference the called when they need to, such as being able to cross-reference the CAD designs when rebuilding a subsystem or replacing a part.
 - We now have a contingency copy of the notebook saved to GitHub if anything were to happen to the printed physical version.